julienlevasseur/Profiler/README.md

 ![Tests status](https://github.com/julienlevasseur/Profiler/workflows/Test/badge.svg)
 ![GoReleaser](https://github.com/julienlevasseur/Profiler/workflows/goreleaser/badge.svg)

-Profiler is CLI tool to organize your environment variables as profiles.
+Profiler is a CLI tool to organize your environment variables as profiles.
-It is not intended to manage software configuration (look at [viper](github.com/spf13/viper) for this), it's focused on developer environment to set temporary a specific environment.
+It is not intended to manage software configuration (look at [viper](github.com/spf13/viper) for this), it focus on developer environment to set temporary specific environments.

 > **NOTE**
 > Due to the scope of exported variable in shells, Profiler needs to spawn a new shell instance
 > when using a profile.
 > This has the advantage to allow you to simply exit the spawned instance to disable the profile
 > activation, but, it limits the access to the shell history.
-You ca refer to your shell
+You can refer to your shell
 > documentation to find the best way to share history between your shell levels.

 From v3.4.0, Profiler support external sources for profiles.
 This is useful if you share environment variable in your team or if you want to use a specific set of of env vars on multiple computers.

 ## Usage

 ### The profile file